 In 1969 Monaghan persuaded his bosses of the need for "something much more topical, with much more edge".
 The result was current affairs show Gallery, which began in 1969.
 "Luckily we were young enough and green enough not to fully understand the extraordinary power we had," says Monaghan, "because we were the only current affairs show on the only televison network in a country that didn't have a national press.
 So we could literally change Government policy overnight".
 That power became more apparent when the two worked on a legendary episode where Brian Edwards solved a Post Office industrial dispute live on air (Monaghan talks about it in this video interview.)
 He argues that the high hit rate of shows like Gallery was an inditement of the lazy, parochial state of local print media at the time.

-In the 70s Monaghan produced the ambitious Frost Over New Zealand (led by Brit David Frost), then, asked what he wanted to do next, took on the command of state television's sports coverage, which until that point had been run (lazily, he argues) by state radio.
-Among his innovations was launching magazine style sports show This Sporting Life, which raised a cavalcade of complaints after a Monaghan-penned introduction argued that many New Zealanders viewed rugby league as a "second class sport".
+In the 1970s he produced the ambitious Frost Over New Zealand (led by Brit David Frost).
+Asked what he wanted to do next, Monaghan took on the command of state television's sports coverage, which until that point had been run (lazily, he argues) by state radio.
+Among his innovations was launching magazine style sports show Sporting Life, which raised a cavalcade of complaints after a Monaghan-penned introduction argued that many New Zealanders viewed rugby league as a "second class sport".

 Monaghan went on to become Controller of Programming, responsible for co-ordinating and scheduling the programmes of Televison One, and later both channels.
 Subsequently he became Director of Programmes and Production for Television New Zealand.